access-ci-org/ipf/docs/INSTALL.md

 ### Network Services workflow requirements

 -   The service definition files must be readable, and in a single directory.
     See Configuring.Service.Files.md for more information

 ### Batch Scheduler Job Events workflow requirements

 -   The batch scheduler log file or directory must be readable on the server where IPF is running and by the user running IPF.
--   The batch scheduler must be logging at the right level of detail for the IPF code to be able to parse the events.
-See the section:
+-   The batch scheduler must be logging at the right level for the IPF code to be able to parse the events.
-    Configuring Torque Logging.
+    See the Configuring Torque Logging section.